Amund211/numdiff/README.md

 You may need to install `swig` to be able to build `scikit-umfpack`.
 Alternatively you may remove it as a dependency, as it isn't used explicitly, but may be used by the solvers in `scipy.sparse.linalg` if present.
+Do note that during testing I had some issues with memory usage using the default solvers from scipy, while the umfpack solvers didn't seem to have that issue.

 ## Configuring the project
 [`settings.py`](./settings.py) contains some variables that are read by the rest of the project that may be changed to alter the behaviour of the code.